Vera Baboun

-Vera George Ghattas Baboun (فيرا جورج غطاس بابون, born October 6, 1964) is a Palestinian politician and the first female mayor of Bethlehem.
+Vera George Ghattas Baboun (فيرا جورج غطاس بابون, born 6 October 1964) is a Palestinian politician who served as the first female mayor of Bethlehem.
 Baboun has a master's degree in African-American literature.
 Prior to her election, she became the principal of the Roman Catholic High School in Beit Sahour (2010-2012) and was an English literature lecturer at Bethlehem University, (1990-2010) where she was also the Assistant Dean of Students (2000-2006).
 Additionally, she is the chairperson of the Board of Directors for Guidance and Training Centre for Family and Children as well as a gender studies researcher in GRACE (Gender Research in Africa and the Middle East into ICTs for Empowerment) network looking at the role of information technology in empowering women in the Arab world.
 Baboun is the mother of five children.
 She is a Palestinian Christian.

 Political career

 2012 October: Bethlehem Mayoral Elections

 Baboun led the Independence and Development bloc, made up of 12 Muslims and Christians in the Fatah movement campaigning to improve services and promote the tourism potential of Bethlehem.
 Her bloc was described generally as professionals and technocrats by Al-Ghad.
 Few expected Baboun to win.
 She ran against well-known male candidates as well as individuals supported by Islamists and left-wing Palestinians.
 By 12 Oct 2012, Fatah was leading polling by AWRAD research centre at 49%.
 Her bloc won the election on 20 Oct 2012 and Baboun was officially chosen as mayor in a closed session of the Bethlehem Municipal Council by the nine council members of her bloc who were popularly elected.
 Her opponents got six seats on the council.